Student Housing vs. Regular Apartments Near U of U: Which Is Actually Better?

 Student housing flexibility

-Student housing usually allows:
+Student housing usually allows:- Contract transfers

 - Lease takeovers